setavenger/blindbit-oracle/README.md

 - block 727506 no tweaks but still one utxo listed (this should not happen)
     - REASON: UTXOs are currently blindly added based on being taproot.
 There is no check whether the inputs are eligible.
 Will be fixed asap.
+- cleanup has an error on block 712,517 as per this [issue](https://github.com/setavenger/BlindBit-Backend/issues/2#issuecomment-2069827679).
+Needs fixing asap.
+  - program can only be run in tweak only mode for the time being

 ## Requirements